Why Moving Abroad Feels Harder Than Expected: Identity, Attachment, and the Psychological Challenge of Relocation

 Stepping from Fear to Excitement

-If you ask, Why do I feel this way after moving abroad? it may not indicate failure.
+If you find yourself asking, “Why do I feel this way after moving abroad?”, it may not indicate failure.
 It may signal transformation.
-Change is underway, and with time, curiosity, and persistent acts of connection—with yourself, others, and your new environment—you can begin to feel at home, even in a city that once felt unfamiliar.
+Change is underway, and with time, curiosity, and consistent, intentional steps—with yourself, others, and your new environment—you can begin to feel at home, and even thrive. ¡Buenaventura!

 Next